 Due to the interdisciplinary nature of video production, the major draws from courses and resources across the College of Arts and Media to ensure student success.
 The Communications Building on main campus houses a T.V. studio, computer labs, and sound studio.
 The Visual Arts Center is the home of the School of Art and Design and houses a lighting studio and most of the video production equipment used in the program (and is located at 927 Third Ave. in downtown Huntington).

-This Tumblr catalogs nearly every piece of equipment available to video production students is listed on our Equipment Checkout page.
+Nearly every piece of equipment available to video production students is listed on our Equipment Checkout page.
 We use the library’s checkout system to manage student access.

 Students are not required to bring their own computers to pursue video production but it is highly recommended as it assists students in learning through familiarity with their personal machine and managing massive media files.
 Check out our latest suggested configuration.

 Online Resources for learning your craft